ICTO/ansible-redis/Readme.md

 ## Description

-*ansible-redis* is an [Ansible](http://ansible.cc) playbook.
+*ansible-redis* is an [Ansible](http://ansible.cc) role.
-The playbook contains tasks to install Redis server, with optionally the Redmon dashboard.
+The role contains tasks to install Redis server, with optionally the Redmon dashboard.

+## Provides

+1. Redis
+2. Redmon dashboard

-## Requirements
+## Requires

-### Ansible

-Everything you should know about Ansible is documented on the [Ansible](http://ansible.cc/docs/gettingstarted.html) site...

-### Supported platforms

-#### Debian wheezy

-Playbook tested on *Debian-7.0-b4-amd64*, probably works on other Debian versions too.
-Heavily depends on *apt*, sorry CentOS users...

-#### Ansible >= 1.0

-Any Ansible version >= 1.0 should work.
-If not, please use the issue tracker to report any bugs.
+1. Ansible 1.4 or higher
+2. Debian 7.3 (other deb-based distros should work too)
+3. Vagrant (optional)

 ## Usage